As a property owner or landlord, the screening process for selecting tenants should never be underestimated.

 - Have you been to the renter’s home before?
 How would you describe it?

 - Do they have pets?

 - Do you know their current relationship/marital status?

-Want to make the screening process even easier?
-Try RentCheck, a tool from Rent.com.au that screens your potential tenants before they sign a lease.
-You can use RentCheck to screen potential renters, confirming items such as their tenancy database history, identity, court records, rental payment defaults and bankruptcy.
+To streamline the screening process even further, consider using RentCheck, a powerful tool offered by Rent.com.au.
+RentCheck allows you to screen potential renters, verifying crucial information such as their tenancy database history, identity, court records, rental payment defaults, and bankruptcy status.